Are you looking for the best day trips from Marseille? This guide has you covered!

 Along the entire coastline of Cannes is the 2-kilometer-long Boulevard de la Croisette, which features the most iconic restaurants, shops, and hotels, as well as the Palais des Festivals et des Congrès, a modern venue with a red carpet, where the Cannes Film Festival is held annually, and the town’s walk of fame, Allée des Étoiles.

-Other highlights include the Marché Forville, Église Notre-Dame d’Espérance, and the Île Sainte-Marguerite.
+Other highlights in Cannes include the Marché Forville, Église Notre-Dame d’Espérance, and the Île Sainte-Marguerite.

 Distance from Marseille: 33.9 km (40 minutes)

 Towering over the quaint fishing town of Cassis is the 13th-century Château de Cassis, which functions today as a popular bed & breakfast.

 The pebble and sand beaches of Cassis are just the beginning– numerous entrances into the Calanques are just steps away from the beach and it will lead you into an enchanting world of steep, limestone cliffs and green vegetation framing deep, blue Mediterranean waters.

 There are also secret beaches to discover in Cassis!

 The harbor is packed with a variety of vessels and the pastel-colored buildings in the backdrop only make it more charming.